 1. Paperless Processes and Automation

 Low code is a catalyst for the paperless revolution within the banking sector.
-A 2023 Forbes Advisor US Consumer Banking Statistics Study showed that 78% of adults in the US prefer to bank digitally rather than in-person.
+A 2023 Forbes Advisor US Consumer Banking Statistics Study (link is external) showed that 78% of adults in the US prefer to bank digitally rather than in-person.
 Banks can leverage low-code platforms to automate and digitize a plethora of processes to meet customer demand and eliminate the need for cumbersome paperwork and manual interventions.

 Digital customer onboarding, product origination, automated underwriting, account management, and transaction processing are just a few areas where automation powered by low code brings efficiency, reduces errors, and accelerates the pace of operations.
 Traditional lines of business such as commercial lending are also witnessing automation in erstwhile manual tasks such as financial spreading and pre-qualification.
 Low-code platforms significantly reduce the time to market for these innovations.